javiercf/react-markdown-loader/readme.md

 It will also parse FrontMatter to import dependencies and render components along with it’s source code.

-We developed this loader in order to make the process of creating styleguides for React components easier
+We developed this loader to make the process of creating styleguides for React components easier.

 ## Usage